Phones · Resale guide

 Essential Checks

-- Check IMEI (*#06#) and verify it matches Settings > About Phone > IMEI.
-Mismatches often indicate a board replacement or a stolen phone.
+- Check IMEI (*#06#) and verify it matches Settings > About > IMEI — mismatches mean the motherboard was likely replaced, which is a red flag.

-- Run a diagnostic app like “Phone Check and Test” or “AccuBattery” (for battery info) to get a quick overview of hardware functionality.
+- Run a hardware diagnostic app like “Phone Check and Test” or “AccuBattery” for a comprehensive sensor, screen, and battery health report.

 - Test all physical buttons — power, volume up/down.
-Ensure they are clicky and responsive, not mushy or stuck.
+Ensure they have a satisfying click and respond instantly.

-- Test both speakers, earpiece, and microphone by making a quick call and playing some music/video.
+- Test both speakers, the earpiece, and the microphone by making a quick call or playing a video at full volume.
+Listen for clarity.

-- Test front and back cameras — take photos and videos, check for dust spots, focus issues, and OIS wobble by gently shaking the phone.
+- Test front and back cameras — take photos and videos in different modes (portrait, ultrawide, telephoto).
+Check for dust spots, focus issues, and OIS wobble.

-- Check for screen burn-in: Open a pure white image at full brightness and look for any persistent shadows or discolouration.
+- Check for screen burn-in: Open a pure white image at full brightness and look for any persistent shadows or ghosting, especially common on OLED displays.

-- Check if Google FRP (Factory Reset Protection) is removed — always factory reset the phone in front of the seller and ensure you can set it up as a new device.
+- Check if Google FRP (Factory Reset Protection) is removed — perform a factory reset in front of the seller and ensure you can set it up as a new device.

-- Test the charging port — plug in a charger and gently wiggle the cable.
-It should charge consistently without losing connection.
+- Test the charging port — plug in a charger, ensure it charges consistently and the cable doesn’t feel loose.

 - Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
-If the small white/silver Liquid Contact Indicator (LCI) is pink or red, the phone has had water contact.
+If the Liquid Contact Indicator (LCI) is pink or red, the phone has had significant water contact.

 |---|---|